-In addition, the UK is introducing (from 2019) a ring-fencing regime around retail deposits held by UK financial institutions.
-The aim of this is to separate certain core banking services critical to individuals and small- and medium-sized enterprises from wholesale and investment banking services, in order to insulate retail customers and smaller businesses from the possible failure of the investment banking entity.
+In addition, from January 2019 the UK has introduced a ring-fencing regime around retail deposits held by UK financial institutions.
+The aim of this is to separate certain core banking services critical to individuals and small and medium-sized enterprises from wholesale and investment banking services, in order to insulate retail customers and smaller businesses from the possible failure of the investment banking entity.